-Jim has also been responsible for the development of analytical models to predict acoustic propagation in porous materials and baffles of compliant tubes used on submarine hull structures, acoustic propagation through silencing systems for use with internal combustion engines and airflow paths within medical devices, as well as models for predicting vibration transmission in ship, submarine, and aerospace structures using Statistical Energy Analysis (SEA).
-He has also been involved in the development of adaptive noise cancelling approaches for an electronic stethoscope used in medical evacuation helicopters to reduce background noise and for a military handset to remove gunshot sounds from radio communications on a battlefield.
+Jim develops analytical models to predict acoustic propagation in porous materials and baffles of compliant tubes used on submarine hull structures, acoustic propagation through silencing systems for use with internal combustion engines and airflow paths within medical devices, as well as models for predicting vibration transmission in ship, submarine, and aerospace structures using Statistical Energy Analysis (SEA).
+He has also been involved in the development of adaptive noise cancelling approaches for an electronic stethoscope used in medical evacuation helicopters to reduce background noise, and for a military handset to remove gunshot sounds from radio communications on a battlefield.

 I enjoy being outside – hiking, biking, and kayaking.
 I also derive a great of deal pleasure from tutoring junior high and high school students in the Boston Public School system.